Christchurch Central City: Precincts

 The Bridge of Remembrance was opened on Armistice Day, 11 November 1924 by the Governor-General, Admiral of the Fleet, Lord Jellicoe, who had previously laid the foundation stone on Anzac Day, 25 April 1923.
 The road through the bridge was removed and the short stretch between Oxford Terrace and Cambridge Terrace opened as a pedestrian precinct on 25 April 1977 (Anzac Day) by Captain Charles Upham, i.e. this stretch became a pedestrian precinct some five years before the establishment of City Mall.

-Another pedestrianised street is New Regent Street, which has building facades in the Spanish Mission style.
+Another pedestrianised street is New Regent Street, which has building façades in the Spanish Mission style.
 It became a pedestrian mall as part of the heritage tram loop in 1995.
 The street survived the earthquake with little damage, and is now functioning with several shops, and appearances by the Wizard of New Zealand.

 Prior to the earthquakes, the Christchurch City Council was considering turning a section of Oxford Terrace (the section between Cashel Street and Hereford Street, then known as The Strip) into a part-time pedestrian mall (nightly from 11 pm to 5 am).

 Since around 2005, two precincts have developed in small central city lanes, known as Poplar Lane and South of Lichfield or SOL Square.
 A large number of bars are accommodated in these two areas, with a very active night life.
 These areas complement The Strip, a part of Oxford Terrace that started to support outdoor dining during the day and night time entertainment in the 1990s.

 The Arts Centre, the Canterbury Museum, the Christchurch Art Gallery and the Centre of Contemporary Art (CoCA) are located in the Cultural Precinct.
 The majority of the activities are free.

 Shopping centres

 Central Christchurch has two enclosed malls.

 South City Shopping Centre opened in 1990 and covers an area of 2,700 m2.
-It has 550 carparks and 35 stores, and is anchored by a Chemist Warehouse.
+It has 550 carparks and 32 stores, and is anchored by a Chemist Warehouse and JB Hi-Fi.

 The Crossing shopping centre opened in 2017.
 It covers 1,400 m2 with 630 carparks.
-The mall has 33 stores, including H&M and FreshChoice.
+The mall has 40 stores, including H&M and FreshChoice.